JustAboutJeff/duo/README.md

 - Finalize the pairs model feature branch and algorithm
 - Implement AJAX handling for the form submissions
+- Set up an admin area for CRUD actions with simple HTTP authentication
 - Identify opportunities to use rails 'eager loading' to speed up db queries

 ===